 In the unlikely event that your trail mix survives the day, turn it into a delicious hot peach crumble for dessert.

-Using the same ingredients and quantities as the Peach Perfect Trail Mix, place food in pot with one cup of water.
+Using the same ingredients and quantities as the Peach Perfect Trail Mix above, place food in pot with one cup of water.
 Light stove and heat until bubbling.
 Let sit for about ten minutes with lid on pot.
 You will be amazed.

 Pack granola clusters and powdered milk separately from dried peaches and peach leather.